Eri2004-glitch/Eri2004-glitch/README.md

 ## 🛠 Skills
-Javascript, HTML, CSS...
+Web Application Security

+Penetration Testing

+Vulnerability Assessment

+Bug Bounty Hunting

+Reconnaissance & Information Gathering

+IDOR Exploitation

+SQL Injection (SQLi)

+WAF Bypass Techniques

+Broken Access Control Testing

+HTTP Request Manipulation

+Report Writing (Security Writeups)

+Microsoft Suites

 ## 🚀 About Me
-I'm an oppourtunist
-I'm an aspiring web developer and computer scientist
+Hi, I'm Erioluwa, I am a Computer Science graduate from Olabisi Onabanjo University with a strong passion for cybersecurity.
+I am actively developing skills in network security, ethical hacking, and penetration testing.
+My goal is to leverage my technical knowledge to identify and mitigate vulnerabilities, contributing to the security of digital systems.
+I'm eager to collaborate on projects and continuously learn to stay ahead in this dynamic field.

 ## Other Common Github Profile Sections

-🧠 I'm currently learning Front-end Development

-👯‍♀️ I'm looking to collaborate on any Front-end development project
+👯‍♀️ I'm looking to collaborate on any Cybersecurity project

 📫 How to reach me